OMIndependent/quswan/src/liveblogs/tob/tob63.md

 He points out Rokurou's wardrobe as an indicator of the many sins he has.

-<strong>Rokurou:</strong> "Yeah, I hear you but I really can't think of anything."
+**Rokurou:** "Yeah, I hear you but I really can't think of anything."
-<strong>Priest:</strong> "Have you wielded violence?"
+**Priest:** "Have you wielded violence?"
-<strong>Rokurou:</strong> "No, all I wield are my swords."
+**Rokurou:** "No, all I wield are my swords."
 Hee...
-<strong>Priest:</strong> "Well, have you hurt anybody with your swords?"
+**Priest:** "Well, have you hurt anybody with your swords?"
-<strong>Rokurou:</strong> "Yeah, but I haven't been able to land a killing blow yet.
+**Rokurou:** "Yeah, but I haven't been able to land a killing blow yet.
 I've still got a long way to go."
 He's talking about Shigure.

 The priest tells him to repent.

 Rokurou thinks "he needs to improve his cutting technique."

-<strong>Rokurou:</strong> "It's a priest's job to guide the laymen, right?
+**Rokurou:** "It's a priest's job to guide the laymen, right?
 You'll have to start speaking more clearly if you want to anyone to trust your advice.
 Get your act together, man!"

 The priest decides to "reflect" on his sins.
 Then he does a double take...lol...poor priest...he's been had.